lukalezic/RNE_RINF_RFP/RFP_new_parameters.md

 ------------------------------------------------------------

 ## operatorsRelation
-Explanantion of the relation between several operators, if relevant.
+Explanation of the relation between several operators, if relevant.
 ### General Information

 **Number**: 1.1.9.6.37